THE GUARDIANSHIP PROCESS - 5 STAGES

 WHO IS AASGAA?

-AASGAA is an incorporated Australian not-for-profit organisation, that provides free lived experiences on guardianship and administration matters.
+AASGAA is an incorporated Australian not-for-profit organisation, that provides free online information on guardianship and administration matters in Australia.

-We highlight and inform Australians about the rights of people victimised under guardianship and administration.
+We highlight and inform Australians about how the system can easily victimise and abuse vulnerable people under guardianship and administration.

-When state tribunals (who are NOT a court, and do NOT adhere to rules of evidence) get involved, what happens?
+When state tribunals (who are NOT a court, and do NOT have to adhere to rules of evidence) get involved, what happens?

 • State public trustees, who are paid, strangers.